alo9507/JustKeepClicking/content/blog/race-to-release-part-2/index.md

 I see parallels between pair programming and the mindshare crowdsourcing economy that has driven the success of open source software since the sixties.

-Raymond observed over decades working on open source projects that bugs were quickly fixed when "somebody finds [a] problem, and somebody else understands [the problem]."
+Over decades working on open source projects, Raymond observed that bugs were quickly fixed when "somebody finds [the] problem, and somebody else understands [the problem]."

 Pair programming is like a microchosm of open source development.

 Pair programming allows one developer's codebase familiarity to complement another developer's skill.

 EXAMPLE: Enter a senior developer onto a new project.
 The juniors are oh-so familiar with all the quirks of the codebase, they just don't know how to fix them.
 The juniors explain the problem they've been facing, problems which the new senior could not have known from lack of codebase familiarity.
-The seniors propose and then implement solutions.
+The seniors propose and guide implementations of their solution.

 <h2>Preventing Silos</h2>